Sites whose topoi are the smooth representations of locally profinite groups: The topos has enough points

-In this section, we show that the topos associated to a $Y$-site under cardinality conditions has enough points.
-We show that the fiber functor $\omega_\Cip$ has a left adjoint, hence the fiber functor is a point of the topos $\Shv(\cC, J)$.
-Then we obtain as a corollary to Theorem~\ref{thm:Galois_main} that the topos has enough points.
+In this section, we show that the topos associated with a $Y$-site under cardinality conditions has enough points.
+We show that the fiber functor $\omega_\Cip$ has a left adjoint.
+It follows that the fiber functor is a point of the topos $\Shv(\cC, J)$.
+We then obtain as a corollary to Theorem~\ref{thm:Galois_main} that the topos has enough points.

-Until the end of this section we assume that, for any object $X$ of $\cC$, the category $\cC(\cT(J))_{/X}$ satisfies at least one of the two conditions in Section \ref{sec:cardinality}.
+Within this section, we assume that, for any object $X$ of $\cC$, the category $\cC(\cT(J))_{/X}$ satisfies at least one of the two conditions in Section \ref{sec:cardinality}.

 \begin{lem} The functor $\omega_\Cip:\Presh(\cC) \to (\Sets)$ commutes with finite limits and arbitrary colimits. \end{lem}